Nico Hoerner Player Props: Cubs vs. Guardians

 Nico Hoerner At The Plate

-- Among qualified hitters in MLB play, he ranks 18th in batting average, 59th in on-base percentage, and 100th in slugging.
+- He ranks 21st in batting average, 71st in on base percentage, and 107th in slugging among the qualifying batters in baseball.

-- Hoerner enters this game on a nine-game hitting streak.
-During his last games, he's hitting .400.

-- In 77.8% of his 72 games this season, Hoerner has picked up at least one hit.
-He's also had 25 multi-hit games.
+- Hoerner has picked up a hit in 76.7% of his 73 games this year, with multiple hits in 34.2% of those games.

-- He has gone deep in five games this year (6.9%), leaving the park in 1.5% of his trips to the plate.
+- He has homered in five games this season (6.8%), homering in 1.5% of his trips to the dish.

-- Hoerner has had an RBI in 24 games this season (33.3%), including 12 multi-RBI outings (16.7%).
-He has also driven in three or more of his team's runs in four contests.
+- Hoerner has picked up an RBI in 32.9% of his games this season, with more than one RBI in 16.4% of his games.
+He has also plated three or more runs in four contests.

-- He has scored in 32 of 72 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.